-Garcinia Cambogia is a fruit that is native to Southeast Asia, and has been said to have weight loss benefits.
+Garcinia Cambogia is a fruit that is native to Southeast Asia, and has been said to have fat burn benefits.
 Thanks to the National Center for Complementary and Integrative Health, we can quickly see that is not accurate: According to NCCIH, a 2020 review of 11 short-term studies in people did not find significant effects of garcinia cambogia products on weight loss.

 Siberian Ginseng Powder, or just ginseng, is a plant that has long been used in Chinese culture.
 There are various perceived health benefits of ginseng (depending on the quantity), but absolutely none of those benefits have anything to do with weight loss.
 According to Healthline, the closest possible benefit is decreased inflammation, which may potentially feel like weight loss, but has no real effect on weight loss!

-Long story short: skinny coffee offers absolutely no benefit over regular coffee, and will cost you significantly more.
+Long story short: skinny & other offers absolutely no benefit over regular , and will cost you significantly more.

 How do fat burning supplements work?